121 Dietitian

 Is There a Difference Between Vitamin D3 and Vitamin D2 Supplements?

-The effects of vitamin D2 and D3 supplements on blood levels using a meta-analysis of randomized controlled trials found that D3 supplements tended to raise blood concentrations of the vitamin more and for longer than D2.
+The effects of vitamin D2 and D3 supplements on blood levels using a meta-analysis of randomised controlled trials found that D3 supplements tended to raise blood concentrations of the vitamin more and for longer than D2.
 Vitamin D3 is the preferred form as it is naturally produced in the body and found in most foods that naturally contain the vitamin.

 Vitamin D benefits overall….